w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 slug: ../maintain-guides-how-to-unbond
 ---

-The following describes how to stop nominating or validating and retrieve your stake.
+The following content describes how to stop nominating or validating and retrieve your stake.
 Please note that all networks on which you can nominate have a delayed exit period, called the _unbonding period_, which serves as a cooldown.
 You will not be able to transfer your tokens before this period has elapsed, and you will not receive any staking rewards during this period (as you are not